swiss-seismological-service/scrtdd/README.md

 ### 5.2 RecordStream configuration for Multi-Event

-To access the catalog waveforms a RecorStream that connects to a historical archive is requieted.
+To access the catalog waveforms a RecorStream that connects to a historical archive is required.
 Common formats are fdsn and sds archive.
-However it is also common for users to have multiple mseed files not arranged in a specific archive.
+However it is also common for users to have multiple mseed files not arranged in any specific way.

 Example of accessing waveforms from a FDSN service: